 You can get a callback when a Survey is finished.

-Notes allow you to show an alert to customers, and optionally direct them to a Survey, Message Center, a Deep Link, or simply dismiss the Note.
+Prompts allow you to show an alert to customers, and optionally direct them to a Survey, Message Center, a Deep Link, or simply dismiss the Prompt.

 Push Notifications